|Location:||Sohoton Natural Bridge NP, West of Basey, Samar. Departure by boat at Basey harbour.|

 |2010||developed as a show cave and opened to the public.|

 Sohoton Cave is not the most impressive cave at Sohoton Natural Bridge NP, but it is a beautiful and well visited dripstone cave.
 Tours start at Basey pier, where a pump boat, tour guide, and light men are rented.
 The fee includes the boat rent, the guide, the light men, and the entrance fee.
 The boat brings visitors upstream to the cave entrance, which is a little uphill and reached after a short walk.

-In respect to the "spirits" that hover around the cave, permission to go inside is done by tapping or knocking the entrance sideways three times.
+In respect to the "spirits" that hover around the cave, permission to go inside is requested by tapping or knocking the entrance sideways three times.
 The entrance is really impressive, a huge archlike portal.
-Behind the portal is a entrance hall with level floor, which is 20m wide and 50m long.
-Then follows the main chamber, a huge dome which is up to 50m high.
+Behind the portal is a entrance hall with level floor, which is 20 m wide and 50 m long.
+Then follows the main chamber, a huge dome which is up to 50 m high.
 At the far end of the chamber is a sort of window with a balcony overlooking the pool below.